Booking Your Tattoo

 How Would I Go About Getting A Tattoo At Noodles Tattoo?

-If you are new to Noodles Tattoo, firstly: Welcome!
+If you’re new to Noodles Tattoo, firstly: Welcome!

 Do I Need A Consultation?

-Do I Set Up An Appointment?
-Or Just Walk-in?
+Do I Need to Set Up An Appointment?
+Or Can I Just Walk-in?

 Getting Your First Tattoo